 Whenever we go abroad, we’ll always have family and friends eagerly awaiting their souvenirs upon return – or we just want to buy some keepsakes for our own benefit.
 Whether it’s stamps or fridge magnets that are your thing, North Korea is no exception to this.
 We’ve put together a list of our favourite North Korean souvenirs you can pick up in the country and impress your friends and family with even more.

-3. North Korean Soju/Beer/Cigarettes
+3. North Korean tracksuits